polymonster/pmtech/readme.md

 - Input / OS Message Pump (win32, osx)
 - Audio (fmod)
 - Memory (win32, posix)
-- String (for portability with windows unicode)
 - File System (win32, dirent / stdlib)
 - Threads / Syncronisation Primitives (win32, posix)
 - Timers (win32, posix)
 - Job Threads / Syncronisation

-The renderer runs on its own thread, with all user submitted commands from the game thread being stored in a command buffer for dispatch later on a dedicated thread or core, this paralellises all graphics api driver overhead, the audio api and physics api can also run the same way.
-The engine can automatically create audio and render threads or they could be left in the hands of the user to spawn them / replace with a dedicated job management system.

 **put** *pmtech utility toolkit*